sgrottel/checkouts-overview/doc/manual.md

 This is for future extensions.
 Currently, the only supported value is `git` for git repository clones.
 You can use the `[*]` button to auto-detect the repository type.
+* `Main Branch` is the main branch name to be used for that repository.
+If this field is empty, the application setting define this value.
+* `Run git fetch --all on update` specifies whether or not to fetch new status information from the repository origin on update.
+This is a three-state check box.
+In the neutral state `[/]`, the value is specified in the application settings.

 With the commands in the `Manage Entries` category, you can `[Add]` new entries to the collection and `[Remove]` the selected entries from the collection.
 When you `[Add]` a new entry, all fields will be empty.